Walter de Silva

-Walter Maria de Silva (born 27 February 1951 in Lecco, Italy) is an Italian car designer and former head of Volkswagen Group Design, until 2015.
-Since beginning his car design career in 1972 as trainee car designer for Fiat's Style Centre.
-De Silva has also worked as a designer at I.DE.A Institute, and as head of design for Alfa Romeo, SEAT and the 'Audi brand group'.
-He is presently President of the Design Studio Walter De Silva & Partners.
+Walter Maria de Silva (born 27 February 1951) is an Italian car designer and former head of Volkswagen Group Design, until 2015.
+Since beginning his car design career in 1972 as trainee car designer for Fiat's Style Centre, De Silva has also worked as a designer at I.DE.A Institute, and as head of design for Alfa Romeo, SEAT and the 'Audi brand group'.
+He is presently President of the Design Studio Walter De Silva Automotive.

+Early life

+De Silva was born in Lecco, near Milan, Italy.
+He was an avid sketcher starting from young age.
+His father Emilio was a graphic designer working as an executive for Fiat's marketing department.
+De Silva graduated from the Royal College of Art with a degree in automotive design.

 Career

-Fiat 1972-1977
+Fiat, 1972–1975

 Walter de Silva began his career in 1972 at age 21, working for Centro Stile Fiat.

 I.DE.A.
-Institute 1977-1986
+Institute, 1977–1986

-After his experience at Fiat, Walter de Silva worked at the I.DE.A Institute in Turin, Italy for nine years under the direction of Franco Mantegazza and Renzo Piano.
+After his experience at Fiat, Walter de Silva worked at Rodolfo Bonetto on designing automotive interior.
+In 1977 he began working at the I.DE.A Institute in Turin, Italy, continuing for nine years under the direction of Franco Mantegazza and Renzo Piano and eventually becoming a director at I.DE.A.

-Alfa Romeo 1986-1999
+Alfa Romeo, 1986–1999

 In 1986 Walter de Silva was recruited away from the I.DE.A.
-Institute to become head of Alfa Romeo's Centro Stile.
+Institute to become head of Centro Stile Alfa Romeo.
 Walter de Silva remained in this role until 1999.

 At Alfa Romeo, de Silva led the renewal of the brand's design language and repositioning.